iq-motion-control/iq-module-communication-doc/docs/tutorials/vibration_and_jittering.rst

         Example of Raw Sensor Data Showing Impact of Vibrations

-Flight Review also provides graphs of the FFT of sensor data if high-rate logging is turned on, which can help identify the specific frequencies of vibration and how severe they are.
+Flight Review also provides graphs of the FFT of sensor data if high-rate logging is turned on.
+This helps identify the vibrations' specific frequencies and their severity.
 An FFT from the previous example can be seen below, showing one quite extreme peak.

 .. figure:: ../_static/tutorial_images/vibration_tutorial/bad_acceleration_fft.png